aka001/OpenGl-2D-game/README.md

-Name: Akash Agrawall
+Author: Akash Agrawall

-Roll: 201202061
+Extract the zipped folder(Assignment1_interim.zip)

-Extract the zipped folder(Assignment1_interim.zip) go to that folder(using cd command) type the command:(without quotes)
+go to that folder(using cd command) type the command:(without quotes)
 "make"